pdolan32/pdolan32/README.md

 ### About Me:

   I am a student enrolled in the Intro to Data Science course who is interested in learning more about data science practices and applications.
+By the end of this semester, I hope to learn...

+  This semester, I am currently working on...

   📍 **New Jersey, USA**
   🏫 **Student at the University of Notre Dame**